N = 3 Conformal Supergravity in Four Dimensions: Covariant superform approach and the density formula

 Here, $D_{a}$ is the fully supercovariant derivative whereas $\nabla_{k}$ and $\nabla^k$ are superspace covariant derivatives along the fermionic direction which play the role of supersymmetry generators from the spacetime perspective.
 Hence, when truncated to the spacetime manifold one may treat $\nabla_{k}$ as $\nabla^k$ as shown below:

-where the R.H.S of the above equations means that you take the left and right supersymmetry transformations of the supercovariant object $\Phi$ and replace the transformation parameters by the appropriate gravitino 1-forms as mentioned in the bracket.
+where the R.H.S of the above equations means that you take the left and right supersymmetry transformations of the supercovariant object $\Phi$ and replace the transformation parameters by the appropriate gravitino 1-forms as mentioned in the bracket\footnote{Note that fully supercovariant derivative $D_{\mu}$ is related to the covariant derivative $\nabla_{\mu}$ by addition of explicit Q-covariantization terms i.e $D_{\mu}=\nabla_{\mu}-\delta^{Q}_{L}\left(\frac{1}{2}\psi^{k}\right)-\delta^{Q}_{R}\left(\frac{1}{2}\psi_{k}\right)$.
+Hence, when truncated to the spacetime manifold, eq-\ref{3.10} is consistent with the fact that $\nabla$ is covariant with respect to all the gauge transformations except Q-supersymmetry.}.
 Now we are in a position to implement the covariant closure condition (\ref{3.7})\footnote{We will follow the convention that the exterior derivative acts from the right.}.
 We need to have an ansatz for the block $J_{DCBA}$ associated with the highest number of gravitino one-forms.
 We choose the ansatz to be the following:

 where $C^{mn}$ is in the $\bf{6}$ of SU(3) and its complex conjugate $C_{mn}$ is in the $\bf{\bar{6}}$ of SU(3).
 Further, $C^{ij}$ needs to have Weyl as well as chiral weights to be $+2$ and should be invariant under S-supersymmetry.
 Now we would need to impose the covariant closure condition (\ref{3.7}).
 We can schematically decompose the 5-form $\nabla J$ by the number of left chiral gravitino 1-forms ($\psi$), right chiral gravitino 1-forms ($\bar{\psi}$) and vielbein 1-forms ($e$) they carry as shown below (Note that in the equation below $\bar{\psi}$ should not be confused with the Dirac conjugate.
 The notation is used to schematically represent a right chiral gravitino).